tiyashbasu/Cache_Side_Channel_Tester/other_tools/radamsa-master/README.md

  done
 ```

-This will again run up to obviously interesting times indicated by the large exit value, or up to the target program getting stuck.
+This will again run up to obviously interesting times indicated by the large exit value, or up to the target target_name getting stuck.

 In practice many programs fail in unique ways.
-Some common ways to catch obvious errors are to check the exit value, enable fatal signal printing in kernel and checking if something new turns up in dmesg, run a program under strace, gdb or valgrind and see if something interesting is caught, check if an error reporter process has been started after starting the program, etc.
+Some common ways to catch obvious errors are to check the exit value, enable fatal signal printing in kernel and checking if something new turns up in dmesg, run a target_name under strace, gdb or valgrind and see if something interesting is caught, check if an error reporter process has been started after starting the target_name, etc.

 ## Output Options